 Figure 4: A and C. Probability of choosing the option with the highest reward for humans (A) and rats (C).
 B and D. Probability of switching from the last chosen option in free choices for humans (B) and rats (D).
 The human data is from Experiment 4 and the rat data is from Experiment 1.

-Figure 5: Probability of choosing the option with the highest reward, i.e. p(high reward) and probability of switching from the last chosen option in free choices, i.e. p(switch), split up by whether the guided option is the objectively better option, for humans (A, C) and rats (B, D).
+Figure 5: Probability of choosing the option with the highest reward, i.e., p(high reward) and probability of switching from the last chosen option in free choices, i.e. p(switch), split up by whether the guided option is the objectively better option, for humans (A, C) and rats (B, D).
 Data from Experiments 1 (rats) and 4 (humans).
 High (low) contrast colors indicate games where the guided choices where in fact the best (worst) one of the two available choices.

 Figure 6: Probability of choosing the option with the highest reward in the 1st and last free choice as a function of guided reward size.
 A and C. Probability of choosing the high reward option in the 1st choice of each horizon as a function of guided reward size for humans(A) and for rats (C).
 B and D. Probability of choosing the high reward option in the last free choice of each horizon as a function of guided reward size for humans (B) and for rats(D).
 Experiment 1 (rats) and 4 (humans).

-Figure 7: A and C. Probability of exploring the unguided option (i.e. P(switch) at trial number 1) in the 1st free choice as a function of guided reward size for humans (A) and for rats (C).
+Figure 7: A and C. Probability of exploring the unguided option (i.e., P(switch) at trial number 1) in the 1st free choice as a function of guided reward size for humans (A) and for rats (C).
 B and D. Probability of exploring the unguided option as a function of horizon for humans (B) and for rats (D).
 Experiment 1 (rats) and 4 (humans).

 Figure 8: Model-based estimates of exploration threshold and decision noise for humans (A-D) and rats (E-H).
 A and E: Posterior distributions over the group-level means of exploration threshold θ.
 B and F: Means of the subject-level estimates of exploration threshold θ as a function of horizon.
 C and G: Posterior distributions over the group-level means of decision noise σ.
 D and H: Means of the subject-level estimates of decision noise σ as a function of horizon.
 Experiment 1 (rats) and 4 (humans)